ALU-Schumacher/AUDITOR/media/website/content/_index.md

 ### rpm

 The rpm will install a virtual environment including all dependencies in `/opt/auditor_apel_plugin`.
 After installation, a unit file is available at `/etc/systemd/system/auditor_apel_plugin.service`.
-This service runs the command `auditor-apel-publish` and expects a config file at `/opt/auditor_apel_plugin/auditor_apel_plugin.yml`.
+This service runs the command `/opt/auditor_apel_plugin/venv/bin/auditor-apel-publish` and expects a config file at `/opt/auditor_apel_plugin/auditor_apel_plugin.yml`.
 An example config file is available at this location, but this needs to be adjusted according to your setup.
 You can also modify the unit file, e.g. change the location of the config file.
 The republish command is available at `/opt/auditor_apel_plugin/venv/bin/auditor-apel-republish`.

 ### Config